Second-Order Constrained Dynamic Optimization: Introduction

 The combination of DDP and the $\log$ barrier penalty method was proposed in \cite{Grandia2019BarrierDDP}, where the barrier function is relaxed to allow constraint violations.
 The penalty function's coefficient, known as a penalty parameter, is driven to zero in the original formulation but is fixed in this DDP approach. \cite{Almubarak2022} uses a similar approach with an exact barrier function.
 Despite these approximations, they are shown to work sufficiently well in practice.
 AL DDP is the most widely used among these combinations of NLP with DDP for inequality constraints \citep{Plancher2017ALDDP,PELLEGRINI2020ALmulti} and equality constraints \citep{Kazadi2021eqDDP}.
-The method is quite robust in terms of cost reduction, but it may violate constraints, as they are encoded as a part of the cost.
-Moreover, it may take many iterations to achieve strict feasibility.
+The method is quite robust in terms of cost reduction, but it can violate constraints especially in the early stage of optimization, where Lagrangian multipliers are inaccurate or penalty parameters are not large enough.
+Moreover, it can take many iterations to achieve strict feasibility.
 To alleviate this problem, the researchers proposed extensions in which algorithms switch from AL DDP to other methods when a trajectory approaches convergence \citep{Lantoine2008hybrid, Howell2019ALTRO, aoyama2021}.
 IP DDP \citep{Pavlov2021IPDDP} optimizes control variables, Lagrangian multipliers, and slack variables as the original IP method using DDP.
 PDAL DDP \citep{Jallet2022PDALDDP} was proposed most recently.
 This method is similar to the AL DDP, but the Lagrangian multipliers are also optimized using DDP in contrast to the AL variant.

 Both AL and PDAL use penalty parameters that are increased during optimization.
 In AL, large penalty parameters are known to interrupt optimization, whereas PDAL is more robust to them as described in \cite{Robinson2014PDAL}.
 The PDAL DDP is presented in multiple-shooting formulation, which we elaborate on in the next paragraph.
 Using the Alternating Direction Method of Multipliers (ADMM), several variations of constrained DDP have been presented such as in \cite{2017SindwaniADMMDDP, zhou2020accelerated}, which split the problem into smaller subproblems that are solved sequentially.
 Distributed ADMM-based DDP algorithms have also been proposed for handling constrained multi-agent control problems by utilizing the parallelizable nature of ADMM \citep{Saravanos2023ADMMDDP, huang2023decentralized}.